meawoppl/meawoppl.github.io/_portfolio/babyfood.md

 Enjoying graphics and geometry I felt more than up to the challenge.
-After a few days of coding, a test run to quantify precision, and some help a [geometry collaborator](http://ruzamarkov.com/projects/circulation/)
-I submitted my the following design:
+After a few days of coding, a test run to quantify precision, and some help a [geometry collaborator](http://ruzamarkov.com/projects/circulation/) we submitted the following design:

 ![alt text](/images/pcb/gerber.png "Gerber file render"){:class="rounded_full"}